jlperona-teaching/ecs154a-winter20/lab2/lab2.rst

 Suppose we want to determine how many of the bits in a twelve-bit unsigned number are equal to zero.
 Implement the simplest circuit that can accomplish this task.

-You may use any Logisim component for this problem.
+You may use any Logisim Evolution component for this problem.

 4. Comparator implementation [5]
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~